By Leslie Wood, Chief Research Officer

 - How should the life stage of my brand affect decisions?

-Over the past year, Nielsen Catalina Solutions (NCS) led a major research study, How to Build Brands, that included Nielsen, The Ehrenberg-Bass Institute (EBI) and a consortium of CPG advertisers, media companies and industry organizations.
+Over the past year, NCS led a major research study, How to Build Brands, that included Nielsen, The Ehrenberg-Bass Institute (EBI) and a consortium of CPG advertisers, media companies and industry organizations.
 At the center of the analysis is 3.5 years of actual retail purchase data for 50 brands that represent a range of CPG categories at different life stages.
 In addition, it includes advertising spend, pricing and promotional data, ad exposures and the resulting sales outcomes for those exposed to the advertising.

 This research puts together the pieces of how media and creative decisions contribute to brand growth over time.
 Here is a preview into what we’ve learned so far: